 Until March 6, 2017, we recorded our liability for Incentive Fees based on income as we become legally obligated to pay them, based on a hypothetical liquidation at the end of each reporting period.
-Our obligation to pay Incentive Fees with respect to any fiscal quarter until March 6, 2017 was based on a formula that reflects our results over a trailing four-fiscal quarter period ending with the pro-rated period until March 6, 2017.
+Our obligation to pay Incentive Fees with respect to any fiscal quarter until March 6, 2017 was based on a formula that reflects our results over a trailing four-fiscal quarter period ending with the prorated period until March 6, 2017.
 We are legally obligated to pay the amount resulting from the formula less any cash payments of Incentive Fees during the prior three quarters.
 The formula's requirement to reduce the Incentive Fees by amounts paid with respect to Incentive Fees in the prior three quarters has caused our Incentive Fees expense to become generally concentrated in the fourth quarter of each year.
 Management believes that reflecting Incentive Fees throughout the year, as the related investment income is earned on a quarterly basis, is an effective measure of our profitability and financial performance that facilitates comparison of current results with historical results and with those of our peers.
-Our "as adjusted" results reflect Incentive Fees based on the formula we utilized for each trailing four-fiscal quarter period until March 6, 2017, with the formula applied to each quarter's incremental earnings and without any reduction for Incentive Fees paid during the prior three quarters.
+Our "as adjusted" results reflect Incentive Fees based on the formula we utilized for each trailing four-fiscal guarter period until March 6, 2017, with the formula applied to each guarter's incremental earnings and without any reduction for Incentive Fees paid during the prior three quarters.
 The resulting amount represents an upper limit of each quarter's incremental Incentive Fees that we may become legally obligated to pay at the end of the year.
 Prior year amounts are estimated in the same manner.
 These estimates represent upper limits because, in any calendar year, subsequent quarters' investment underperformance could reduce the Incentive Fees payable with respect to prior quarters' operating results.
 After March 6, 2017, Incentive Fees based on income are calculated for each calendar quarter and may be paid on a quarterly basis if certain thresholds are met.
 We record our liability for incentive management fees based on capital gains by performing a hypothetical liquidation at the end of each reporting period.
 The accrual of this hypothetical capital gains incentive management fee is required by GAAP, but it should be noted that a fee so calculated and accrued is not due and payable until the end of the measurement period, or every June 30.
 The incremental incentive management fees disclosed for a given period are not necessarily indicative of actual full year results.
 Changes in the economic environment, financial markets and other parameters used in determining such estimates could cause actual results to differ and such differences could be material.
 See Note 3 to the consolidated financial statements in this Annual Report for a more detailed description of the Company's incentive management fee.
+In addition, on March 7, 2017, BlackRock Advisors, in consultation with the Company's Board of Directors, agreed to waive incentive fees based on income after March 6, 2017 to December 31, 2018, which has subsequently been extended to June 30, 2019 (see Note 3 to the consolidated financial statements).
+BCIA has agreed to honor such waiver.